aneeshvartakavi/fLoop/README.md

 -> Check the paths to the modules, in the config tab.
 -> Save and open in your editor of choice!

+Mac:

+Open the Xcode project in Builds/MacOSX/fLoop.xcodeproject Build and run the project

+If you are unable to build, see the above instructions to generate a new Xcode project in JUCE.

 Usage
 =====